Navigating through the air

 ISBN: 978-612-4045-65-3

-When Santiago de Cárdenas was born, heaven was further away than it is now.
-Or so it seemed, because the year was 1726 and no human being had ever flown.
+When Santiago de Cárdenas was born, the sky was farther away than it is now.
+Or at least it seemed that way, because it was the year 1726, and no human being had ever flown.

-By observing birds since he was a child, Santiago discovered how they managed to rise into the air, even the huge and heavy condors.
-Years later, his findings would lead him to design, in the middle of the 18th century, an amazing flying machine.
+Observing birds since childhood, Santiago discovered how they managed to lift themselves into the air, even the enormous and heavy condors.
+Years later, his findings would lead him to design a remarkable flying machine in the heart of the 18th century.

-“When Santiago de Cárdenas was born, heaven was further away than it is now… this is how the narrator begins his story in the third person, offering us the continuity of the metaphor, installed from the visual code, of the verbal game that is not hesitation but precision to continue interlocking this narration that flows in a linear way, but inside which a set of enumerations, verbal and plastic, are interwoven, which, far from slowing us down, provide us with the display of the protagonist’s intellectual sharpness, the precision of the data and the delicate collusion between popular science’s language and literary language.
+“When Santiago de Cárdenas was born, the sky was farther away than it is now…”This is how the third-person narrator begins the story, offering continuity to the metaphor introduced visually, a verbal play that is not hesitation but precision, weaving together a narration that flows linearly while integrating a series of verbal and visual enumerations.
+Rather than slowing the narrative, these elements reveal the protagonist’s intellectual sharpness, the precision of factual details, and the delicate harmony between the language of scientific dissemination and literary expression.